strontic/strontic.github.io/xcyclopedia/library/winprint.dll-C871C667D837EF087F25F60611151985.md

 ## Possible Misuse

 *The following table contains possible examples of `winprint.dll` being misused.
-While `winprint.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `winprint.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --